-Hysteroscopy is minimal invasive procedure.
+Hysteroscopy is a minimally invasive procedure.
 The surgeons perform hysteroscopy to view and examine inside the uterus.
 Hysteroscopy can be used to diagnose or correct the problem in your uterus without making any incision on your abdomen.

-.
-Detect abnormal growth in uterus such as:- fibroids, polyps and malformation.
+- Detect abnormal growth in the uterus such as fibroids, polyps and malformation.

 Reasons for operative hysteroscopy :

-.
-Implant birth control devices in fallopian tube
+- Implant birth control devices in the fallopian tube

-The doctor uses hysteroscope, a thin device equipped with a camera, a light through the vagina into the uterus.
-In a operative hysteroscopy doctor inserts small tools through the hysteroscope to take the biopsy and remove the growth and treat other problems.
+The doctor uses hysteroscopy, a thin device equipped with a camera, a light through the vagina into the uterus.
+In an operative, hysteroscopy doctor inserts small tools through the hysteroscope to take the biopsy and remove the growth and treat other problems.

 After the procedure:

-Many studies about hysteroscopy has proved that it has the improved chances of fertility enhancing surgery.
-Moreover than that, hysteroscopy can be used with other minimal invasive procedure such as :- laparoscopy.
+Many studies about hysteroscopy have proved that it has improved the chances of fertility-enhancing surgery.
+Moreover, than that, hysteroscopy can be used with other minimally invasive procedure such as laparoscopy.

-The overall rate of complication from diagnostic hysteroscopy and operative hysteroscopy is 2% and the serious complications is less than 1%.
+The overall rate of complication from diagnostic hysteroscopy and operative hysteroscopy is 2% and the serious complications are less than 1%.